Listed on this page are our direct Bender

 southern part of front on which the British attacked on the 1st of July

-2
+2 generations removed.

 1.4.7.2.3.9.6.2.10.
 Wilhelm Klefenz, 1-7-1879--7-2-1916, the tenth of ten children of Bertha Laier and Konrad Klefenz born in Rauenberg and died as a German soldier in The Great War in La Boiselle, France.
 According to the Diary of the British 102nd Field Ambulance, July 1st 1916 was clear, bright and warm.
 Thus began the first day of the famous Battle of the Somme.
 At the end of the first day [7-1-1916], the British General Rawlinson was given a casualty figure of 16,000, but it was not until the 1920's that the full numbers were calculated.
 It would appear that 57,470 men, half the British attacking force, were killed, wounded or captured.
 30,000 had been lost in the first hour.
 Kitchener's New Army, which had taken two years to create, was destroyed in twelve hours, 30,419 of the volunteers being casualties.
 On the other side, the Germans lost some 8,000 men, although this was to rise later.
-Wilhelm Klefenz is my Bender / Blaies generation's 7th cousin, 3 generation removed.
+Wilhelm Klefenz is my Bender / Fries / Blaies generation's 7th cousin, 3 generationsremoved.

 1.2.3.7.1.6.2.2.1.13.
 Vinzenz Dumm, 1-24-1895--7-7-1916, the